Flajakay/minecraftserverlistphp/README.md

 ## Important Notice
-This project is currently undergoing a complete rewrite and modernization.
-New version will be released by the end of July 2025.
-Current version is NOT recommended to use in production.
+This project is currently undergoing a complete rewrite and modernization in development branch.

 ## OLD README: